 Jogging or running on a treadmill can be beneficial if done enough, say 40-60 minutes every day, but most people have trouble maintaining this pace for the entire 21 day duration.
 Instead of trying to force a behavior that will likely lead to diet failure, the system instead uses your body’s natural fat burning mechanisms to assist your fat loss.

 By utilizing resistance training, you can indirectly influence your body’s metabolic rate.
-You’ll be asked to perform basic but effect routines targeting the largest muscle groups that will yield the greatest metabolic effect.

 For more info about the diet visit the 3 week diet blog.